Becka7/Hero_squad/README.md

 by:Rabecca Nzau
 ## Description
-This is a web application that allows you to recruit a well-balanced team of superheroes and add them into a squad fighting for a certain cause.
+This is a web application that allows you to recruit a well-balanced team of superheroes and add them into a squad dedicated to a certain cause.
 ## Setup/Installation Requirements
 git clone https://github.com/Becka7/Hero_squad.git